opensearch-project/opensearch-plugin-template-java/README.md

         |           `-- path
         |               `-- to
         |                   `-- plugin
-        |                       `-- TemplateClientYamlTestSuiteIT.java
+        |                       `-- RenameClientYamlTestSuiteIT.java
         `-- resources
             `-- rest-api-spec
                 `-- test
-                    `-- hello-world
                     `-- 10_basic.yml

 ```

 ### Plugin Name
-Now that you have named the repo, you can change the plugin class `TemplatePlugin.java` to have a meaningful name, keeping the `Plugin` suffix.
+Now that you have named the repo, you can change the plugin class `RenamePlugin.java` to have a meaningful name, keeping the `Plugin` suffix.
-Change `TemplatePluginIT.java` and `TemplateClientYamlTestSuiteIT.java` accordingly, keeping the `PluginIT` and `ClientYamlTestSuiteIT` suffixes.
+Change `RenamePluginIT.java`, `RenameTests.java`, and `RenameClientYamlTestSuiteIT.java` accordingly, keeping the `PluginIT`, `Tests`, and `ClientYamlTestSuiteIT` suffixes.

 ### Plugin Path
 Notice these paths in the source tree: